-Updated: Sep 30
+Updated: Sep 16, 2021

-3) The most powerful force for healing, as far as people go, is their own will to heal.
+3) The most powerful force in healing, as far as people go, is their own will to heal.
 The second most powerful force is their beliefs.
 But a negative belief can still be overridden if there is a strong will; specially with the help of a healer.
 You can give a temporary relief to anybody, but ultimate healing comes to those who want it.

 6) No situation - I will say it again - NO SITUATION is beyond healing.
 If you are still alive, you can heal and, more than that, also begin to thrive.
 Some healers can bring dead people back to life too. :-)